-The best commercial real estate loan rates typically start at around 6% and can go up to 15% or even higher.
-Rates can vary depending on the type of loan you’re getting, the lender you choose, and your qualifications, such as your credit score, time in business, down payment, and business revenue.
-Commercial real estate (CRE) loans can be obtained from different sources, such as the Small Business Administration (SBA), conventional banks, and hard money lenders.
+Getting the best commercial real estate loan rate will depend on your qualifications as a borrower and the loan type you’re looking to get to finance your real estate investment.
+Rates will vary depending on the lender and loan details, so it’s best to consider several options.
+Commercial real estate loans can be obtained from different sources, such as the Small Business Administration (SBA), conventional banks, and hard money lenders.

 Type of Loan | Average Commercial Mortgage Rates |